vaha-b/Python-projects/README.txt

-Welcome to my "Python Projects" repository where I learn Python by building projects at hyperskill.org.
+Welcome to my "Python Projects" where I learn Python by building projects at hyperskill.org.

-My Python Projects are ordered from easy to nightmare(very hard).
-In every project file you will find project description/overview and project implementation.
-In project files you will find links where you can read what each project is about and which topics is covering.
+My projects are ordered from easy to nightmare(very hard).
+In every project, you will find project description(.txt) and project implementation(.py).
+And in those files you will find links where you can read what each project is about and which topics is covering.
+I recommed you to check them out.

 I hope that you will enjoy in exploring my code and what I did.